wcollins22/Richard-and-Will-Calendar/README.md

 # Unit-Project-6

 ## What Is This?
-We made a calendar that allows you to schedule events and even get the weather forecast.
+We made a calendar that allows you to schedule events and even get the current weather forecast.
 Our main inspiration was making something you could use and something professional.

 ## What Did We Use?
 We used the built-in Javascript date api.
 It offered the ability to get the current date and also calculate the upcoming dates.